Belts

 Fehmarn Belt Facts: Europe’s Future Undersea Link Explored

-Photo Undersea tunnel
+Photo Undersea Tunnel

 The Fehmarn Belt, a strait situated between the German island of Fehmarn and the Danish island of Lolland, is a significant waterway in the Baltic Sea.
 Spanning approximately 18 kilometers in width and 135 kilometers in length, it ranks as the second longest strait in the Baltic Sea.
 The Fehmarn Belt serves as a vital connection between the Baltic Sea and the North Sea, making it an important route for maritime transportation and trade.
 Its strategic location has contributed to its historical significance and continues to shape its role in the modern era.